 Network of Centers: Desk Swap with CCLP Haifa

-As part of a Network of Centers (NoC) desk swap program, our researcher Amélie Heldt spent two weeks at the Center for Cyber Law and Policy (CCLP), a partner institute at the University of Haifa, in early May 2018.
-The stay served the institutional exchange between members of the NoC European Hub, which was established in autumn 2017.
+As part of a desk swap program, our researcher Amélie Heldt spent two weeks at the Center for Cyber Law and Policy (CCLP), a partner institute at the University of Haifa, in early May 2018.
+The stay served the institutional exchange between members of the European Hub of the Network of Centers (NoC), which was established in autumn 2017.
 During this time, the network between the Alexander von Humboldt Institute for Internet and Society, the Hans Bredow Institute for Media Research and the CCLP was deepened and consolidated.

 Using an interdisciplinary approach, the CCLP integrates law, computer science, data technology, social sciences and innovative technologies to develop a new “toolkit” for policymakers.
 Particular attention is being paid to governance, national security, innovation, competition and civil rights in the digital ecosystem.
 The talks in Haifa focused in particular on ensuring freedom of expression in the digital space.